A plumber was working on a toilet at Joel Osteen’s church. Then a trove of cash and checks fell out of the wall.

 “Trust is saying, ‘God I’m not going to let this upset me.
 I can’t make it work out my way, but I know you’re in control,’” he wrote.

-Although Crime Stoppers offered a $25,000 reward for any information on the missing money, the funds were never recovered.
+Although Crime Stoppers offered a $25,000 reward for any information on the missing money, it was not recovered.

 But the case took an unlikely turn Thursday on “The Morning Bull Show.”